-Letter grades are used in grades 3-12.
+Letter grades are issued in grades 3-12.
 Grades are available to the student in grades 3-12 and to his/her parents online through FACTS SIS.
 Students in Kindergarten receive grades of M (Mastered), P (Progressing), or I (Improvement Needed).
-Students in grades 1-2 receive grades O (Outstanding), S (Satisfactory), or N (Needs Improvement).